Split of 1924: Pamphlet war

-Trouble in Eastern Ave.
-CRC
+Trouble at the Eastern Avenue CRC

-On January 19, 1924, three members of the Eastern Avenue congregation—Herman Hoeksema's church—visited his home to present a protest against some of his views.
-As Hoeksema began reading the letter, he quickly realized it was intended for the consistory rather than for him personally.
-He informed the men that they should address their concerns to the consistory instead.
+On January 19, 1924, three members of the Eastern Avenue congregation (Hoeksema's church) visited his home to protest against some of his views.
+As Hoeksema began reading the letter he realized that it was intended for the consistory rather than for him personally, and informed the men that they should address their concerns to the consistory instead.

-The men agreed to this adjustment and took their protest to the consistory of Eastern Avenue CRC, framing it as a matter of public sin.
-The consistory acknowledged that the issue was public but disagreed that it constituted sin.
-Consequently, the consistory placed the three men under discipline.
+The men brought their protest to the consistory of the Eastern Avenue CRC, framing it as a matter of public sin.
+The consistory acknowledged that the issue was public, but disagreed that it constituted sin and the three men were placed under discipline.

-The next protest came from Rev. J. VanderMey, a minister without a congregation.
-The Eastern Avenue consistory instructed him to first address his concerns with Hoeksema directly before escalating the matter.
-Instead, VanderMey chose to make the issue public and submitted his protest to the May meeting of Classis Grand Rapids East.
-As a result, VanderMey was also placed under discipline for "making secret and false propaganda against his pastor".
+The next protest came from J. VanderMey, a minister without a congregation.
+The Eastern Avenue consistory instructed him to address his concerns with Hoeksema directly before escalating the matter.
+VanderMey made the issue public instead, submitting his protest to the May meeting of Classis Grand Rapids East and being placed under discipline for "making secret and false propaganda against his pastor".

 More protests

-Two additional protests were filed: one by Rev. Van Baalen and another in the form of an overture from Rev. M. Schans of Kellogsville.
-Rev. Van Baalen submitted his protest to Classis Grand Rapids West, targeting Rev. Danhof.
-However, Van Baalen was not a member of either classis and had not approached either the consistory or the minister beforehand.
-Similarly, Rev. Schans bypassed both the consistory and the minister by publishing his overture without the approval of his own consistory.
+Two additional protests were filed: one by Van Baalen and another, in overture form, from M. Schans of Kellogsville.
+Van Baalen submitted his protest to Classis Grand Rapids West, targeting Danhof.
+Van Baalen was not a member of either classis, and had not approached the consistory or the minister beforehand.
+Schans also bypassed the consistory and the minister by publishing his overture without the approval of his consistory.

 Classis Grand Rapids East 1924

-Classis Grand Rapids East convened a contentious three-day meeting on May 21, 1924, at Eastern Avenue CRC.
-The classis declared all four protests valid, prompting Rev. Hoeksema and Elder O. Van Ellen (a member of Eastern Avenue's consistory) to walk out in protest.
-In response, the Classis decided to relocate its meeting to Sherman Street CRC for further discussion.
+Classis Grand Rapids East convened a contentious three-day meeting on May 21, 1924, at the Eastern Avenue CRC.
+The classis declared all four protests valid, prompting Hoeksema and Elder O. Van Ellen (a member of Eastern Avenue's consistory) to walk out in protest.
+In response, the classis decided to relocate its meeting to the Sherman Street CRC for further discussion.

-After extensive deliberation, the Classis concluded that they had never formally agreed to address the protests and requested Hoeksema's return.
-Following additional discussion, they determined that the protests were not valid and thus sent them back to the Eastern Avenue CRC consistory.
-However, the Classis also decided that the three who had accused Hoeksema of public sin should be removed from church discipline.
-Hoeksema rejected this resolution, asserting that "further conflict between the classis and the consistory was inevitable".
+After extensive deliberation, the classis concluded that it had never formally agreed to address the protests and requested Hoeksema's return.
+Following additional discussion, it determined that the protests were invalid and sent them back to the Eastern Avenue CRC consistory.
+The classis also decided that the three who had accused Hoeksema of public sin should be removed from church discipline.
+Hoeksema rejected this resolution, saying that "further conflict between the classis and the consistory was inevitable".